pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 To be compatible with TiKV, a data key manager with the same logic is indispensable, especially for rotating data encryption keys or using the KMS service.

 Status services like metrics, CPU/Memory profile(flame graph), or other self-defined stats can effectively support the diagnosis.
-It's suggested to encapsulate those into one status server and let other external components visit through status address.
+It's suggested to encapsulate those into one status server and let other external components visit through the status address.
-Most of original metrics of TiKV could be reused and an optional way is to add specific prefix for each name.
+We could also reuse most of the original metrics of TiKV, and an optional way is to add a specific prefix for each name.

-To reduce IOPS(mainly in RaftEngine) and make such system friendly for poor platform, when maintaining DWAL, it's effective to batch raft msg before fsync as long as latency is tolerable.
+When maintaining DWAL, it's practical to batch raft msg before fsync as long as latency is tolerable to reduce IOPS(mainly in RaftEngine) and make it system-friendly with poor performance.

 ### Transaction